 - In Sabrina Online, this was Thomas's plan after he finds out that Amy is pregnant.
 He really does propose and they're looking forward to it, but forget to actually get married before she has the baby.
 They go through with it after the baby is born.

-- Subverted in the Canadian cartoon Kevin Spencer when the title character's parents voluntarily decide to get married after Kevin is conceived, mostly to get additional welfare benefits.
+- Played with in the Canadian cartoon Kevin Spencer when the title character's parents voluntarily decide to get married after Kevin is conceived, mostly to get additional welfare benefits.
 This doesn't stop them from cheating on each other throughout their marriage.

 - The controversial case of Matthew Koso and Crystal Guyer put this trope at odds with age-of-consent laws: having knocked Guyer up when she was 13 and he was 21, Koso decided to "do the right thing" by marrying her in Kansas with the reluctant consent of her parents.
 He still ended up spending 15 months in prison in Nebraska for statutory rape, however...